Interval Routing Schemes for Circular-Arc Graphs: Main result

 \subsubsection{Vertices Face-to-Face}

-It is probably the common case, that neither counter nor dominating vertices exist (only then path lengths are unbounded).
-Therefore, in the next paragraph we first discuss the distribution of vertices face-to-face with $v$ under these assumptions.
-The subsequent paragraph will show that proving the sufficiency of $v$ to a shortest path 2-SIRS given $\ri{L}$ is much easier, if we assume that $v$ has counter vertices or the graph contains dominating vertices.
-The third paragraph is dedicated to the case in that $v$ has no counter vertices (and the graph does not contain dominating vertices) but there exists at least one pair of counter vertices.
-As one can see, every possible constellation is covered by one of these three cases.
+This section discusses the distribution of vertices face-to-face with $v$.
+It is probably the common case, that neither counter nor dominating vertices exist, since only then path lengths are unbounded.
+Thus, this case is discussed in the next paragraph and the subsequent paragraph discusses the remaining cases.

-\paragraph{Neither Dominating nor Counter Vertices exist} Let $w\in V$ be a vertex that is not adjacent to $v$, $L$ be the set of vertices adjacent to $v$ that reach farthest to the left and $R$ be the set of vertices adjacent to $v$ that reach farthest to the right ($L$ and $R$ might intersect).
-The arc model of $G$ gives reason to believe that every vertex in $L$ or every vertex in $R$ is a first vertex from $v$ to $w$.
-A formal argument for this assertion can be deduced from the proof of Theorem \ref{b}.
+\paragraph{Neither Dominating nor Counter Vertices exist} In this case, $\lvv$ always reaches further to the left than $v$ and there is at least one vertex adjacent to $v$ that reaches further to the right.
+Let $w\in V$ be a vertex that is not adjacent to $v$, $L$ be the set of vertices adjacent to $v$ that reach farthest to the left and $R$ be the set of vertices adjacent to $v$ that reach farthest to the right ($L$ and $R$ might intersect).
+As evident from the arc model of $G$, every vertex in $L$ or every vertex in $R$ is a first vertex from $v$ to $w$ (cf. Corollary \ref{b}).
 Since we have $\lvv\in L$, we now fix a vertex adjacent to $v$ that reaches farthest to the right.